 Narrative statements can be used in unstructured appraisal systems.
-These relate information about the staff member, about their personal qualities and how they are undertaking their job.
-Again they rely on subjective opinions and are not measurable or quantifiable.
+These statements provide information about the staff member, about their personal qualities and how they are undertaking their job.
+However, they rely on subjective opinions and are not measurable or quantifiable.

 A ranking system compares employees to each other, placing them from first to last, according to certain criteria.
 This type of system is unlikely to be used in isolation, but to add an input to other methods.
 It’s a less formal method too.
 An example would be in sales situations or where certain targets need to be met, such as call centres.
 You will often see boards around offices, listing which employees have achieved which sales or volume of calls.

-The self-evaluation appraisal system asks the employee to honestly assess himself, according to some agreed factors.
-They engage and involve the employee more than most systems, putting ownership on the employee to highlight their own accomplishments and shortcomings.
+The self-evaluation appraisal system asks the employees to honestly assess themselves according to some agreed factors.
+This appraisal system engages and involves the employee more than most systems, putting ownership on the employee to highlight their own accomplishments and shortcomings.
 However, employees may not accurately perceive their performance, so some external input from a manager may also be required.

 Of course, some appraisal systems are a combination of many of these different types.
 They take the best from each; perhaps some self-evaluation to act as the basis of the review, then a checklist to assess improvements in measurable characteristics such as time-keeping, with some narrative for added context, plus some objective-based considerations.

 There are less formal ways too.
 These tend to supply more frequent feedback about performance, with the manager able to guide the employee in a more ongoing manner.
 Known as one-to-ones or check-ins, these regular encounters check on performance and re-evaluate goals.
-They are particularly seen in agile environments.
-They bring about a coaching style of management, less an imposing and more collaborative in approach.
+They are particularly seen in agile workforces and bring about a coaching style of management which is less imposing and more collaborative in approach.